 The key to a successful direct marketing campaign is getting your material in front of the right people, addressed by name.
 You may already have a list of good customers and permission to contact them.
 If not, for a minimum of £500, you could buy a list of potential customers from a mailing list broker, which you can find by searching the members directory on the DMA website.

 "You will need to profile who you are looking for - perhaps by the value of their house, the area they live or whether they have children," explains Dyer.
 "A list broker can give you a list that matches your needs."

 List brokers can also supply business contacts - although, if you sell to businesses, it is likely you already know your potential customers.
-If you want to put your own list of potential business customers together, contact trade associations and membership bodies, and research on- and offline business directories.
+If you want to put your own list of potential business customers together, contact trade associations and membership bodies, and look in business directories.
 Don't forget to include contacts you already have in your own records - including existing and lapsed customers and businesses that have made enquires in the past.

 Creating your own consumer list is more challenging.
 If you happen to know, for example, that a good proportion of your customers come from a particular area, then you could theoretically use a telephone directory to compile a list of names based on postcodes.
 But this is extremely time-consuming, uncertain and will create data protection problems.